Footprint Charts – The Complete Trading Guide

 The difference between volume and volatility is that volatility-based footprint creates a movement based on the actual price movement.

-Volatility filters out the times when the market is not moving or just trading in a very tight range.
+Volatility filters out when the market is not moving or just trading in a very tight range.

 There are a lot of different options you can choose when picking out your volatility filter.